Anof-cyber/PyCript-Docs/docs/Prerequisites.md

 * Burp Suite configured with Jython to install the Python extension

 !!! info "Note"

-    PyCript v0.4 allow any language as an encryption-decryption script.
-You can use a script like Python JavaScript, and Java as older versions as well as other languages like C, Go, C++ or any language even Bash or Powershell scripts as well, With version 0.4 there is no restriction in the language.

-!!! info "Note"

-    PyCript v0.4 change the working of the extension, the older script of encrpytion and decryption will not work with version 0.4
+    PyCript v1.0 change the working of the extension, the older script of encryption and decryption will not work with version 1.0

 !!! info "Note"